 The Alexa Echo Spot also sports a two-hole panel, located on the back side.
 Herein, are the only two connection ports; the AUX Out and DC power input ports, as pictured in the next two rear view shots of the Spot.

-The hole on the left is the DC power input plug, as pointed at by the green arrow in the last picture.
+The hole on the left is the DC power input plug.
+See this pointed at by the green arrow in the last picture.

-The hole on the right is a 3.5mm line level audio output plug, pointed at by the green arrow in the next picture.
-This line level audio port supports connecting your Echo Spot to your home theater system for louder, better sounding music.
+The hole on the right is a 3.5mm line level audio output plug.
+Find this pointed at by the green arrow in the next picture.
+This audio port supports plugging your Echo Spot into your home theater system for louder, better sounding music.

 You may also plug in a set of earbuds or headphones to this stereo port, for private listening.

 Thus, we conclude this summary of all the buttons on the 1st generation Echo Spot Alexa speaker from Amazon.
 With these, you can access many of the speaker’s fun features.
 Also, the onscreen light ring lets you see speaker status.
 Hoping that you enjoy your Echo Spot as much as we enjoy ours.